MunaZekia/PWA-Text-Editor/01-Class-Content/21-MERN/01-Activities/24-Stu_Decode-JWT/README.md

 * As a user, I want to log in to the application and remain logged in.

+// the problem is on the client side, the token is not being stored in local storage
+// so  we need to change it to local storage by using the setItem method
+// the code goes as follows: localStorage.setItem("id_token", idToken);

 ## Expected Behavior

 A user should be able to sign up or log in to their account and receive a JSON Web Token with a two-hour expiration.